-I, Chairtopha of Aloumis, (insert name) certify as an authorized ed representative of The Haven Center : (insert name of applicant) that the applicant h as executed a host community agreement with Province fown (insert name of he to G.L.c.
-94G § 3(d) on // 2 1- 2018 (insert date).
-Signature of Authorized Representative of Applicant Host Community I, David B. Panagore, (insert name) certify that I am the c antwasting authority or 1, 1900 of 1911 of 1900 of 190 ontracting authority of have been duly authorized by the contracting authority for Town of Prou name of host community) to certify that the applicant and Town of Prance of host community) has executed a host community agreement pursuant to G.L.c.
-94G § 3(d) on $(insert\ date).$ DB-Gaz Signature of Contracting Authority or
+application for a license pursuant to 935 CMR 500.400(1).
+Applicant I, Christopher Taloumis, certify as an authorized representative of The Haven Center Inc. that the applicant has executed a host community agreement with Provincetown MA pursuant to G.L.c.
+94G § 3(d) on(insert date).
+Signature of Authorized Representative of Applicant Host Community I, (1516) f (1616) The (insert name) certify that I am the contracting authority or have been duly authorized by the contracting authority for the (insert name) of host community) to certify that the applicant and the (insert name) of host community) has executed a host community agreement pursuant to G.L.c.
+94G § 3(d) on (insert date) .
+Signature of Contracting Authority or